TURKEY – Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Batman, Urfa)

 MIDYAT

 Mor Gabriel Monastery (Saint Gabriel) is one of the oldest Christian monasteries in the world and is Syriac Orthodox.
 It was founded in 397 by two monks Mor Shmuel and his apprentice Mor Shemun on the Tur Abdin plateau near Midyat.
-According to legend Shemun saw an Angel in a dream and this Angel told him to build a church in a place marked with three big stones.
+According to legend, Shemun saw an Angel in a dream and this Angel told him to build a church in a place marked with three big stones.

-The present monastery buildings were built in different times to meet the needs of the increasing number of monks with donations of the Roman and Byzantine Emperors like Honorius, Arcadius, Theodosius II and Anastasius.
+The present monastery buildings were built at different times to meet the needs of the increasing number of monks with donations of the Roman and Byzantine Emperors like Honorius, Arcadius, Theodosius II and Anastasius.
 Now the monastery consists of two parts: the lower historic and the upper new annexes added in the last half-century.

-The main Church was built in 512, but was under renovation when I was there.
+The main Church was built in 512 but was under renovation when I was there.
 The mosaics in the ceiling and on the floor of the altar are faded.
 Image result for Mor Gabriel Monastery.

 The octagonal “Dome of Theodora” was used as a dining room for a long time.
 It has a great stone and brick dome, the same height as the church.
 A scale model of the monastery built using wooden matches took 5 years to make.
-Image result for Mor Gabriel Monastery.

-This monastery is surrounded by a one-kilometer, 6m high wall constructed from the red/white tuff.
+This monastery is surrounded by a one-kilometre, 6m high wall constructed from the red/white tuff.
 The grounds have neat tilled fields full of pistachio and fruit trees and the entrance lane is lined by lovely pine trees.
 It has been beautifully restored with a nice terrace and carved stone banisters.
-Image result for Mor Gabriel Monastery.Presently, a bishop, 3 monks, and 14 nuns live in the monastery.
-They pray 7 times a day, three times together.
-It is also a school with 20 students and a total of 60 residents.
-See it on a guided tour.
-TL5

 MARDIN (pop 764,000)